obzenner/archy/arch.md

 - Generated docs are intended to be committed to the repository
 - Patterns are primarily sourced locally; remote fetch is optional and pinned when enabled
 - Monorepo support via subfolder targeting; Python 3.10+ and macOS environment
+- [Updated] Primary execution path uses local patterns and archy CLI with arch sh orchestrator for both fresh and update flows